aces/Loris/modules/battery_manager/test/TestPlan.md

   6. Check that when the edited entry has the same values as another active entry in the Test Battery, you receive an error message.
   7. Try to edit an entry so that it has the same values as another deactivated entry in the Test Battery.
      - Ensure that a warning message appears giving the option to activate the other entry and deactivate the original entry.
-     - Ensure that when you press "Yes", a success message appears and the modal window is closed.
+     - Ensure that when you press "Yes", a success message appears and the page goes back to the Browse tab.
      - Ensure the original entry was deactivated and the other duplicate entry has been activated in the data table.
   8. Try to edit an entry so that it does not have a duplicate (i.e. itself or another entry).
-     - Ensure that a success message appears and the modal window is closed.
+     - Ensure that a success message appears and the page goes back to the `Browse` tab.
      - Ensure the original entry was deactivated and the new entry has been added to the data table.